retailcrm/api-client-php/README.md

 ## Notes

-This library uses HTTPlug HTTP client abstraction.
+This library uses HTTPlug abstractions.
 Visit [official documentation](http://docs.php-http.org/en/latest/httplug/users.html) to learn more about it.